 So what did we see at the Expo?

-As expected, half of the expo hall is filled with sellers and their massive amount of items to unload and sell.
-There are countless Nintendo and Sega consoles, cartridges, and other goodies.
-I remember saying to my SO that if I have half of my salary, I might have collected Sega consoles and Famicom games.
-It was fun seeing some PSOne and PSTwo items as well.
+As anticipated, a significant portion of the expo hall was occupied by enthusiastic sellers showcasing an abundance of items for sale.
+The array of Nintendo and Sega consoles, cartridges, and various goodies seemed endless.
+I couldn’t help but jest to my significant other that if I had half of my salary, I might have amassed a collection of Sega consoles and Famicom games.
+It was particularly enjoyable to stumble upon some nostalgic PSOne and PSTwo items as well.

-The third section of the event is the Free Play area where you can test out the cartridges that you bought and test them there, or play with other people and try versus like Street Fighter 2 or co-op games like Streets of Rage or Contra.
+The third section of the event is the Free Play area, offering a chance to try out the cartridges you’ve purchased and test them right on the spot.
+It’s also a great opportunity to engage in multiplayer battles like Street Fighter 2 or enjoy cooperative gaming experiences with titles such as Streets of Rage or Contra.

 Anyway, it was a chill gaming expo and we had fun.